-Deleted: of the GSA

-Formatted: Highlight

-E.POL.8.2 The GSA NoC is responsible for filling graduate student vacancies on committees, councils, and other bodies requiring such representation other than ex officio representation by a Directly-Elected Officer (DEO).

-E.POL.8.3 The GSA NoC is responsible for facilitating the GSA Council election of GSA members, to fill vacancies on GSA Standing Committees, ad hoc committees, and subcommittees, unless otherwise noted

-E.POL.8.4 The GSA NoC is responsible for facilitating the election of GSA Council-Elected Officers, byelections for GSA Councillor-at-Large positions, and any by-election for a DEO position vacated after 1 December (or the next working day) and before the next GSA General Election.

-E.POL.8.5 In the case of a resignation or other vacancy (as determined by the GSA Elections and Referenda Committee) in the Chief Returning Officer (CRO) or Deputy Returning Officer (DRO) positions during any GSA General Election, by-election, referendum, or any other associated election or referenda matter, the GSA NoC may take necessary action to fill the vacancy, including direct appointments or appointments of former CROs, to ensure an Acting or Interim CRO and/or DRO is appointed.

-E.POL.8.6 The GSA NoC is expected to fill vacant positions in a timely fashion to ensure that there is continuity in graduate student representation on committees, councils, and other bodies.

-E.POL.8.7 The GSA NoC leads an annual initiative each October called the Early Call for Talent and Training.
-During Early Call, GSA members_interested in running for elected office are invited to a get-to-know event and are encouraged to participate in a series of training sessions on various topics.
-Participation in Early Call will assist interested GSA members_indeveloping important knowledge associated with the effective leadership of the GSA as a corporate entity with fiduciary duties.
+- E.POL.8.3 The GSA NoC is responsible for facilitating the GSA Council election of GSA membersgraduate students to fill vacancies on GSA Standing Committees, ad hoccommittees, and subcommittees, unless otherwise noted. - E.POL.8.4 The GSA NoC is responsible for facilitating the election of GSA Council-Elected Officers and any GSA Council elections of by-elections for GSA-Councillors-at-Large positions, and any by-election for a DEOs (see Section I: Elections, GSA Policy, Elections, Section I.POL.16.2 and I.POL.16.3)-position vacated after 1 December (or the next working day) and before the next GSA General Election. - E.POL.8.5 In the case of a resignation or other vacancy (as determined by the GSA Elections and Referenda Committee) in the Chief Returning Officer (CRO) or Deputy Returning Officer (DRO) positions during any GSA General Election, by-election, referendum, or any other associated election or referenda matter, the GSA NoC may take necessary action to fill the vacancy, including direct appointments or appointments of former CROs, to ensure an Acting or Interim CRO and/or DRO is appointed. - E.POL.8.6 The GSA NoC is expected to fill vacant positions in a timely fashion to ensure that there is continuity in graduate student representation on committees, councils, and other bodies. - E.POL.8.7 The GSA NoC leads an annual initiative each October called the Early Call for Talent and Training.
+During Early Call, GSA members graduate students interested in running for elected office are invited to a get-to-know event and are encouraged to participate in a series of training sessions on various topics.
+Participation in Early Call will assist interested GSA membersgraduate students in developing important knowledge associated with the effective leadership of the GSA as a corporate entity with fiduciary duties.
 Participants will also receive information about the DEO portfolios and the time commitments involved.